Fetch the main branch

 part of your normal installation, and tracked by your repo's shrinkwrap file.
 But in some cases

-that is undesirable.
-For example, scripts that are only used by a lightweight CI job that doesn’t
+that is undesirable, for example scripts that are only used by a lightweight CI job that doesn't

 is broken or outdated.

-Travis example from “rush init”
+GitHub Actions example from "rush init"

-Travis CI is a continuous integration build service that integrates
+GitHub Actions is a continuous integration build service that integrates

 with GitHub and is free for open source projects.
 The

-rush init command creates a .travis.yml
+rush init command creates a ci.yml pipeline

 that's a good starting point if you use this service.
 Note how it uses install-run-rush.js